 The $95 annual fee was due for Sharon’s Chase Sapphire Preferred card.
 That’s the time each year when I think about the card’s benefits vs. the cost and if I should keep, downgrade or cancel it.
-After giving it some thought, I decided that we’d keep the card but that didn’t mean I wouldn’t try to get a retention offer from Chase.
+After giving it some thought, I decided that we’d keep the card but not for the reason you’d think.

-The Sapphire Preferred is a good card for $95 but we hardly use it anymore now that I have the Sapphire Reserve.
-I was updating the annual fee spreadsheet and gave one more look at deciding if I wanted to keep the card or not.
+The Sapphire Preferred is a sound card for $95 but we hardly use it anymore now that I have the Sapphire Reserve.

-The Chase Freedom cards earn cash back, not transferable Ultimate Rewards points but as long as one of us still had a premium Chase card, it would be possible to transfer the points earned with a Chase cash back card to airlines or hotel programs.
-It’s not complicated but Million Mile Secrets has a wonderful page describing the whole process (with charts and everything!).
+The Chase Freedom cards earn cash back, not transferable Ultimate Rewards points, but as long as one of us still has a premium Chase card, it would be possible to transfer the points earned with a Chase cashback card to airlines or hotel programs.

 I was almost ready to transfer Sharon’s points from the Sapphire Preferred to her Ink Cash card and then close her Sapphire card.
 I’m glad that I didn’t because I remembered one small point that might make a big difference down the road.

-I’m a authorized user on the Sapphire Preferred card.
+I’m an authorized user on the Sapphire Preferred card.

 And yeah, I know I’ve written that I don’t like adding authorized users to cards anymore.
 However, we’ve had this card since before I came to that conclusion.
 It was also a nice card for both of us to have, at the time, because it gave bonuses on dining and travel.
-There are times when we might not be at the same place and it helps for each of us to have a card for the account.
+There are times when we might not be at the same place and it helps if each of us has a card for the account.

 Why is it important that I am an authorized user on the account?